 The solution that the Argonne team has devised involves applying binary masks to the data, so that each value is transformed into a highly regular bit sequence.
 To avoid what the researchers call the “silly case” (requiring storage of one mask for each value), they applied the same mask to small blocks of contiguous data, that usually exhibit close values.

 Still, not all went well.
-“Our initial experiments showed that the masks increased the regularity in some parts of the floating-point data, but the less significant bits kept highly irregular.” said Franck Cappello, senior computer scientist and one of the PIs on the investigation.
+“Our initial experiments showed that the masks increased the regularity in some parts of the floating-point data, but the less significant bits were kept highly irregular,” said Franck Cappello, senior computer scientist and one of the PIs on the investigation.
 “Storing masks when they provide no benefit is a waste of storage.
 Instead, we decided to mask and compress only a part of the floating-point values.”

 That approach worked.
 The compression ratio was increased by 15% compared with compressing the plain dataset.
-Moreover, even though the masking process takes significant time, the masking and compression speed of our approach improved substantially compared to direct compression, by avoiding highly entropy parts of the data.
+Moreover, even though the masking process takes significant time, the masking and compression speed of the approach improved substantially compared to direct compression, by avoiding highly entropy parts of the data.

 To demonstrate that the high compression ratios were not due to a high degree of homogeneity in the initial conditions of the experiments, the researchers also ran an experiment in which they compressed the temperature variable of a long hurricane simulation.

-“The results show that although the compressed size increases slightly during the first hours of the simulation, the irregularity of the datasets stabilizes, and our approach still guarantees a high compression ratio.” said Leonardo Bautista Gomez, a postdoctoral appointee working with Cappello on the project.
+“The results show that although the compressed size increases slightly during the first hours of the simulation, the irregularity of the datasets stabilizes, and our approach still guarantees a high compression ratio,” said Leonardo Bautista Gomez, a postdoctoral appointee working with Cappello on the project.